 Meanwhile, Dexcom and other CGM manufacturers need to be keenly aware of how absolutely mission-critical their product is to their customers.
 They need to be prepared to jump on a crisis – like it was their own child groaning in the next room!

 Amy Tenderich is the Founder & Editor of DiabetesMine, a news and advocacy resource she started after her own diagnosis with type 1 diabetes in 2003.
 She has become a nationally known patient advocate, public speaker, researcher and consultant, who runs a series of influential DiabetesMine Innovation forums.
-When not working, she enjoys hiking, her three daughters, and the great outdoors in the San Francisco Bay Area.
+When not working, she enjoys spending time with her three daughters, and hiking the great outdoors in the San Francisco Bay Area.